 In summer, modern-day troubadours descend into parks and gardens.
 Plays, circus acts, performance, puppet shows ...
 While you are out for a walk, stop off to enjoy open-air performances!

 Tucked away in the Bois de Boulogne, in the heart of the Pré Catelan, the Théâtre de Verdure in the Shakespeare Garden is one of the loveliest in the world.
 In an idyllic setting, it consists of a stage, a back stage area, and a lawn that seats up to 400 spectators.
 Every year, during the summer months, from May to September, it offers a nice programme for children and grown-ups.

-The oldest monument in Paris can be found in the heart of the Latin Quarter.
+Tucked away in the heart of the Latin Quarter in one of Paris's oldest sites.
 Built in the 1st century, the Arènes de Lutèce encompass an ancient Gallo-Roman amphitheatre, only discovered at the end of the 19th century.
 Each year in September, during a big festival, events are held outdoors, as in ancient times.
 On the programme: numerous shows and open air cinema screenings.

 As summer draws to a close, the Festival itinérant des arènes de Montmartre returns.
 For more than fifteen years, this itinerant event has been staging performing arts acts in various places in the capital: the Montmartre amphitheatre, the courtyard of the Hôtel de Beauvais, La Bellevilloise, Place Sainte-Marthe ...
 On the programme: street theatre, commedia dell'arte, burlesque theatre, music, poetry and a funfair spectacle.

 Originating in 1808 in Lyon, the puppet Guignol has been delighting children for more than two hundred years!